openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 ### Step 4 (Optional): Install Software Dependencies

-After you have installed OpenVINO Runtime, if you decided to [install OpenVINO Model Development Tools](installing-model-dev-tools.md), make sure that you install external software dependencies first.
+Once you have installed OpenVINO runtime and also decide to [install OpenVINO Model Development Tools](installing-model-dev-tools.md), make sure that you install external software dependencies first.

 Refer to <a href="openvino_docs_install_guides_installing_openvino_linux.html#install-external-dependencies">Install External Software Dependencies</a> for detailed steps.